• Skip to primary navigation

 Jump to Recipe Print Recipe

 This vegan quiche recipe is a bite-sized appetizer or a quick and easy breakfast.
-These little bite-sized treats are perfect for any occasion full of vegetables and savory flavors.
-Easy to freeze and even easier to reheat, these vegan quiches melt in your mouth!
+These little bite-sized treats, full of vegetables and savory flavors, are perfect for any occasion.
+These mini vegan quiches are easy to freeze and even easier to reheat.
+They melt in your mouth!

-Since Christmas is just around the corner, I'm already planning my menu.
+I'm already planning my menu since Christmas is just around the corner.
 My family, my best critics, requested vegan quiches as an appetizer.
 These vegan mini quiches melt in your mouth, so I always double the batch.
 My vegan quiche recipe also makes a great breakfast as well.

 Jump to: